Manjampatti Valley, Tirupur

 In 2006, this possible sub-species was seen and photographed in Manjampatti Valley by Forest Department staff.
 In 2007, a rare Manjampatti White Bison was seen in a herd of about eight or ten normal coloured Bison grazing and resting on mountain downs above Kukkal at the northeast corner of Manjampatti Valley.

-An 2007 encounter with a White Bison has happened at the jungle lodge near the Chinnar check post.
+encounter with a White Bison has happened at the jungle lodge near the Chinnar check

 Visitor Information